-Last year, in a bid to make our recruitment activities more sustainable and reduce our environmental impact, we stopped printing physical brochures and moved our brochure entirely online.
+In 2019, in a bid to make our recruitment activities more sustainable and reduce our environmental impact, we stopped printing physical brochures and moved our brochure entirely online.

-This year we took a further step becoming the first Irish law firm to sign up to the Sustainable Recruitment Alliance.
-We hope you will find this new digital magazine format more engaging and, like life in Arthur Cox, more than you expected!
+In 2020 we took a further step becoming the first Irish law firm to sign up to the Sustainable Recruitment Alliance.
+We hope you will find this digital magazine format engaging and, like life in Arthur Cox, more than you expected!

-2020 has been extremely challenging for everyone and I have huge respect and admiration for those of you who have completed exams in the midst of this pandemic.
-You have faced unprecedented obstacles at an already stressful time, completing exams after months of isolation from your classmates, lecturers and tutors, without the necessary resources, such as access to the library, which would have previously been taken for granted.
+The last ten months have been extremely challenging for everyone and I have huge respect and admiration for those of you who have completed exams in the midst of this pandemic.